-Yesterday, the French Foreign Legion media center published a video of the 1st Foreign Cavalry Regiment (1er REC) celebrating the anniversary of Saint Georges Day, a regimental holiday.
+Yesterday, the French Foreign Legion media center published a video of the 1st Foreign Cavalry Regiment (1er REC) commemorating Saint Georges Day, regimental holiday.

-Saint Georges, a patron of cavalry, were celebrated at Orange (a town in the south of France, where the 1er REC is based) on April 23, a week before Camerone Day.
-The ceremony was presided by General Clément-Bollée, a former head of the 1er REC and Divisional General de Saint Chamas, also a former head of the 1er REC and actual commander of the Foreign Legion.
-Five persons were decorated.
-In the evening, the Music Band of the Foreign Legion was playing for legionnaires and inhabitants of Orange.
+Saint Georges, a patron of cavalry, was celebrated at Orange (a town in the south of France, where the 1er REC is garrisoned) on April 23, a week before Camerone Day.
+The ceremony was presided by General Clément-Bollée, a former head of the 1er REC and General de Saint Chamas, also a former head of the 1er REC and the current commander of the Foreign Legion.
+Five members of the regiment were decorated.
+In the evening, the Foreign Legion Music band was playing for legionnaires and the public.

 —